shaungt1/Shaun-Pritchard-Portfolio/README.md

 # Categories
-### These are categories hosted that will encompus my work:
+### These are the categories that will encompass my work: within each main category the categories for work, skillsets, and projects reside.

-Classes
+* Classes
-Projects
+* Projects
-Books
+* Books
-Apps
+* Apps
-Entrepreneur & business
+* Business